9 Board Game Storage Ideas to Protect Your Board Games

 - Less handling = less wear: Fewer picks and fans means fewer edge chips and fingerprints.

-- Better visibility: Angled display keeps icons readable across the table.
+- Better visibility: Angled display keeps icons readable across the board game table.

 - Ergonomics & accessibility: Helpful for small hands or limited grip; minimizes fatigue.